Bryant homers twice, Giants beat tired Mets 7-5

 WEARY METS

 After playing late Sunday night in New York, the Mets flew across the country and arrived at their San Francisco hotel at 4:30 a.m.
 Monday.
-Manager Luis Rojas said scheduling later buses allowed for more rest, and players were urged to pay extra attention to their hydration and sleep.
+Rojas said scheduling later buses allowed for more rest, and players were urged to pay extra attention to their hydration and sleep.
 The team still took batting practice because some players hadn’t been to Oracle Park and needed to get a feel for the field ahead of first pitch.

 FAN ON THE FIELD